wakii/pab-epic-nft/README.md

 - Opensea : https://testnets.opensea.io/collection/pabtox-v4

 - mint to get nft (paid...haha...but on rinkeby)
+- it's totally on chain as a svg on EVM
 - nft composed of dynamic words in (pseudo random)

 ---